• Home

 How to Make Oven Baked BBQ Ribs

+Bring to a boil on high heat and then lower it to a steady simmer.
+You want a gentle boil, not a rolling boil that batters the meat.
 Cover and simmer for 1 hour.
-You’ll know the ribs are ready when a fork slides into the thickest part of the meat with no resistance — like pushing into cooked chicken thigh.
+You’ll know the ribs are done when a fork slides into the thickest part of the meat without any resistance — like pushing into cooked chicken thigh.
+If it still feels tough, give it another 10 minutes.

 Storage and Make-Ahead Tips